zenbagailu/OneBitBrowser/README.md

 # OneBitBrowser
 This is the code for a simple prototype of a one bit browser.
 It uses a stepper motor to actuate a mechanism that can be in two states (and thus can represent a bit).
 The project includes code for an Arduino board and the CC3000 WIFI shield by Adafruit, written in C++11 and compiled via CMake using the AVR-GCC Toolchain.
 It also includes server side node.js code to communicate with the Arduino.

-Someone may find interesting the code that allows the Arduino/CC3000 to access other computers through Bonjour, placed in: /Avr-Arduino Code/mdns.
-It is however written in C++11 (not compatible with Arduino code at this point).
+Someone may find interesting the code that allows the Arduino/CC3000 to access other computers through Bonjour, placed in: /Avr-ArduinoActuatorCode/mdns.
+It is however written in C++11, so it is not compatible with Arduino IDE at this point.
 I have also used it as an exercise to test a few C++11 features with the AVR-GCC, so it is not necessarily the clearest or best written code.